Breakfast-for-Pigeons/4D-T-rex/README.md

     8 male-to-female jumper wires (You can get by with only 6.
 I used 2 to extend the wires of the motor), battery holder (one that will hold 4 AA batteries),

-  Connex Action Dino from Amazing Toys Ltd.
+  Innonex 4D Science T-rex from Amazing Toys Ltd.

   AA batteries (4)